-I must confess, things in my world have gone Topsy, turvey so I am swamped and have been for quiet a number of months.
-I know all of you faithful readers out there are dying to uncover what is to happen in my story.
-I am doing everything I can, to post as quickly as I can but life as we all know, well it can be a pain in the neck.
-I am planning on finishing Inner Demons, but again with the shear size of the updates, you have to see from my perspective at how consuming it can be on one person, where as my helpers have troubles of their own to deal with too.
+I must confess, I am swamped with my job, and have been quiet on this site, for a long number of months.
+I know that all of you faithful readers out there, are dying to uncover what is to happen in my story.
+I am doing everything I can, to post as quickly as I can but, life as we all know, well it can be a pain in the neck.
+I am planning on finishing Inner Demons, but again with the gigantic size of the updates, you have to see from my perspective, at how consuming it can be on one person, where as my helpers, well, they too have troubles of their own to deal with.

 Hello to one and all,

-I'm 23 years old and yes, I AM MALE!
+I'm in the prime of my youth, and yes, I AM MALE!
 Damned proud of it too.

 "You thought we could be decent men, in an indecent time!
 Well, we were wrong.
-The real world is cruel and the only justice in a cruel world is chance.
+The real world is cruel, and the only justice in a cruel world, is chance.
 Unbiased, unprejudiced ... fair."
 Two-Face from Batman The Dark Knight.
-Harvey Dent is awesome and will always be my favorite arch villain to Gotham's greatest hero.
+Harvey Dent is awesome, and he will always be my favorite arch villain, to Gotham's greatest hero.

-Now, you are probably asking why would anyone call themselves The Mighty One?
-In truth, I don't believe myself all too powerful in much of anything but I do know to be a helpful friend when others turn away, I bring smiles when there are rainy days, I bring laughter when there is only silence, and I stay true to my word.
-When I first created this name for the account, the only thing I could focus on was of my dog.
+Now, you are probably asking why would anyone call themselves, The Mighty One?
+In truth, I don't believe myself to be all too powerful, in much of anything, but I do know to be a helpful friend when others turn away, I bring smiles when there are rainy days, I bring laughter when there is only silence, and I stay true to my word.
+When I first created this name for the account, the only thing I could focus on, was of my dog.

 Scififanfreak222 is a very dear friend of mine, who I met months after crafting my first story out.
-She was so generous to pitch other plot-twists upon my first telling, that it got me to thinking on altering some of the different conclusions that I originally had planned.
-Scifi drew out and then posted her AMAZING work, of the pure essance on what I was hoping Falcon would truly look like.
-Go to this site that I listed above where you can see for yourselves, my Original Character as I saw him.
-I pictured the necromancer like this a whole year when Trouble in Tokyo had come out in theaters, and I thought why not try to write a story, encorperating these two things that I had such a passion for?
+She was so generous, to pitch other plot-twists upon my first telling, that it got me to thinking on altering some of the different conclusions, that I originally had planned.
+Scifi drew out, and then posted her AMAZING work, of the pure essence on what I was hoping Falcon, would truly look like.
+Go to this site that I listed above, where you can see the Necromancer for yourselves.

-Place of Origin: New England CT.
+Place of Origin: America.
 That should suffice I think.

 Stick shift/ Manual: or Automatic: I know how to drive an automatic, and manual shift vehicles.
 The car I first learned how to drive on was an automatic, but I really wanted to learn the basics of a stick shift.
 So yes, I can drive both.
-(I did buck a number of times before I got the hang of it though, everyone does.)
-I feel that I can cross that one off my bucket list, because the truth to the matter is, there are not many stick shifts being manufactured anymore.
-They all were back when the Model T came out in the 1920's, back then everyone had to know how to drive this type of car because, that was all there was to drive.
-Now adays, you'll be lucky if you ever get the chance to even practice in one.
-I'm sure that they will still be around, but they will never be as common as they were the year before.
-In America this is the case, I know that in Europe and other parts of the globe the manual transmission is still pretty common.
+(I did buck a number of times, before I got the concept of it though, everyone does.)
+I feel that I can cross that one off my bucket list.

 -Boston Red Sox.
 (Baseball) Rock on Tim Wakefield!
 The Great Number 8, Carl Yastrzemski will always be my favorite though.
 With #49 the superb Knuckleballer now retired, Dustin Pedrioa is my new idol.
 He may be small, be he sure can swing that bat!

 -Chicago Cubs.
-(Baseball) Although they did battle the Boston sox for the World Series a few times, and Boston won.
+(Baseball) Although they did battle the Boston Red Sox, for the World Series a few times, and Boston won.
 Still, these two are the oldest teams in the sport.
-I hope the cubbies can break their hundred some odd year old curse.
+I hope the cubbies, can break their hundred, some odd year old curse.
 I cannot stand the White Sox, such an arrogant group like the Yankees, but at least the Cubs won their World Series without cheating.
-You cannot say the same about those terrible White Sox. :-P
+You cannot say the same, about those terrible White Sox. :-P

 -Boston Bruins.
 (Hockey)